farm-ng/amiga-dev-kit/website/docs/dashboard/dashboar_overview.md

 ## Description

-Farm-ng's Dashboard is a ruggedized, waterproof, outdoor-visible touch-screen display and machine controller - customizable through our ADK (Amiga-Dev-Kit) toolset!
+Farm-ng's Dashboard is a rugged, waterproof, outdoor-visible touch-screen display and machine controller - customizable through our ADK (Amiga-Dev-Kit) toolset!